lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

 	`catalogCalculation`,  CatalogCalculationTask, Subtask to run catalogCalculation plugins on catalog `installSimplePsf`,   InstallGaussianPsfTask, Install a simple PSF model `refObjLoader`,   LoadAstrometryNetObjectsTask, Reference object loader
 	`astrometry`,  AstrometryTask, Task to load and match reference objects.
-Only used if `measurePsf` can use matches.
-Warning: matching will only work well if the initial WCS is accurate enough to give good matches (roughly: good to 3 arcsec across the CCD).
+Only used if `measurePsf` can use matches. *Warning*: matching will only work well if the initial WCS is accurate enough to give good matches (roughly: good to 3 arcsec across the CCD).
 	`measurePsf`,  MeasurePsfTask, Measure PSF
 	`repair`,   RepairTask, Remove cosmic rays